In 1892, Machado de Assis appreciated the verses of another writer and promised to read them to his relatives and neighbors.

 25.4 cm x 20.2 cm.

-In good condition conservation, but with two stains, probably from a liquid, one on the bottom and the other on the top, which partially blurred some letters.
+In good condition. in good condition, but with two stains, probably from a liquid, one at the bottom and one at the top, which partially blurred some letters.

 June 21, 1892